 Boat Docking Permit

-The Harbormaster issues Boat Docking Permits to those boaters who have contracted for a slip at a marina located in Hingham including Bare Cove Marina, Hingham Harbor Marina and Hingham Shipyard Marina.
+The Harbormaster issues Boat Docking Permits to those boaters who have contracted for a slip at a marina located in Hingham, including Bare Cove Marina, Hingham Harbor Marina and Hingham Shipyard Marina.
 All boats docked in a slip must display a current and valid Boat Docking permit.
-A wait list application is not required to obtain a Boat Docking Permit; however, the marina must confirm that you have a current contract for the assigned slip.
+Apply for a docking permit through MooringInfo and select the "Slip Assignment" list; the marina must confirm that you have a current contract for the assigned slip.

 Dinghy Dock Permit